Summary

 Takeaway

-Customer experience is constantly at the back of e-merchants’ minds.
+CX is constantly at the back of e-merchants’ minds.
 Filling the gap many of them face in terms of creating long-lasting interactions with customers can easily be filled with pre-recorded videos.

-These add a human touch to a cold online experience, can be optimized depending on the customer journey, save resources, and brings forward a personalized touch based on visitor activity.
+These add a human touch to a cold online engagement, can be optimized depending on the customer journey, save resources, and brings forward a personalized touch based on visitor activity.
 What’s not to love about humanized videos?